TIMELINE / ROADMAP FOR BUILDING PROJECT

 That brings us to today.

-A new structure with expanded capacity, tailored facilities and additional parking would be built on the East side of Elm Lane on the site of the current 1705 Hwy 1431 building (owned by the church and currently occupied by Choice Medical Supply).
+A new structure with expanded capacity, tailored facilities and additional parking is being explored to be built on the East side of Elm Lane on the site of the current 1705 Hwy 1431 building (owned by the church and currently occupied by Choice Medical Supply).
 This building would be a single-story building with enlarged Fellowship Hall seating, the same kitchen program elements planned for the old Fellowship Hall, storage space for key St. Peter’s ministries and retail lease space along Hwy 1431.
 (Retail lease income is an important component of St. Peter’s income.)

 It will be designed and laid out as a Fellowship Hall with adjoining facilities.
 It will not be gym, but the goal is to create a space that can also accommodate playing indoor games and be a flex space for youth and school activities.
 A gym has a unique set of requirements, higher costs, and a different appearance and functionality.